priyadp1/NeuroRead/README.md

 # NeuroRead
 ### Chrome Built-in AI Challenge 2025 Submission

-**Neurodiverse Reader Lite** is a privacy-focused Chrome extension that helps users, especially those with neurodiverse reading patterns (such as ADHD, dyslexia, or cognitive fatigue), comprehend web articles more easily.
+**NeuroRead** is a privacy-focused Chrome extension that helps users, especially those with neurodiverse reading patterns (such as ADHD, dyslexia, or cognitive fatigue), comprehend web articles more easily.
 It uses **Gemini Nano**, Chrome’s on-device AI model, through built-in APIs such as the **Summarizer** and **Rewriter**, to summarize or simplify text locally.
 No data ever leaves the device.

 ---